hashicorp/terraform/website/source/docs/providers/azurerm/r/express_route_circuit.html.markdown

 * `bandwidth_in_mbps` - (Required) The bandwidth in Mbps of the circuit being created.

 * `sku_tier` - (Optional) Chosen SKU Tier of ExpressRoute circuit.
-Choose from Premium or Standard SKU tiers.
+Value must be either "Premium" or "Standard".
     The default value is "Standard".

 * `sku_family` - (Optional) Chosen SKU family of ExpressRoute circuit.
-    Choose from MeteredData or UnlimitedData SKU families.
+    Value must be either "MeteredData" or "UnlimitedData".
 The default value is "MeteredData".

 * `allow_classic_operations` - (Optional) Allow the circuit to interact with classic (RDFE) resources.
     The default value is false.